Skip to main content

 Before deploying BGP, it is important to understand several key concepts.

-All MXs can be configured in either NAT or VPN concentrator mode.
+All MXs can be configured in either Routed or VPN concentrator mode.
 There are important considerations for both modes.
 For more detailed information on concentrator modes, click here.

 One-Armed Concentrator